hlship/cli-tools/README.md

 Normally, the summary (which appears next to the command in the `help` tool summary) is just the first sentence of the command's docstring, up to the first `.`.
-If, for some reason, that default is incorrect, the command's summary can be explicitly specified using :summary.
+If, for some reason, that default is incorrect, the command's summary can be explicitly specified using `:summary`.

 ### :in-order true

-By default, options are parsed with the `:in-order` option set to false;
+By default, options are parsed using `clojure.tools.cli/parse-opts`, with the `:in-order` option set to false;
-this means that `clojure.tools.cli/parse-opts` will stop at the first option-like string that isn't declared.
+this means that `parse-opts` will stop at the first option-like string that isn't declared.

 ```